piddlingtuna/subcomp/set_up.md

 ## Set Up PostgreSQL

-Start the PostgreSQL service on every boot.
+Start the PostgreSQL service on every boot:

 ```
 sudo systemctl enable postgresql
 ```

-Start the PostgreSQL service.
+Start the PostgreSQL service:

 ```
 sudo systemctl start postgresql
 ```

-Later, you can disable the starting the PostgreSQL service on every boot using:
+Later, you can disable starting the PostgreSQL service on every boot:

 ```
 sudo systemctl disable postgresql
 ```

-Create a password for the `postgres` user.
+Create a password for the `postgres` user:

 ```
 sudo -u postgres psql